Kojobo/CreativePortfolio/content/portfolio/1w_bankruptcy.md

 3. Update some of the charts to display the data in a way that made it easier for the reader to understand.
 4. Create interactive and dynamic versions of charts to make the report more engaging for the viewer.

-To avoid making this post unbearably long I decided to include only a portion of the pages in this post.
+To avoid making this post unbearably long I decided to include only a portion of the new report in this post.
 Check out my github to see the full list of RMarkdown files containing the updated pages of the report as well as the code I used to generate them.
-While I was able to recreate many of the charts and statistics found in the original report, there was some data that was necessary to make certain charts that I was unable to find and therefore, some charts from the original report are missing from my recreated version.
+While I was able to recreate much of the report, there was some data that was necessary to make certain charts that I was unable to find and therefore, some charts from the original report are not in my recreated version.

 > DISCLAIMER: The report I've created is in no way associated with the Department of Justice.